ch2i/iC880A-Raspberry-PI/README.md

 <img src="https://raw.githubusercontent.com/ch2i/iC880A-Raspberry-PI/master/pictures/RPI-Lora-Gateway-Shield-bot.png" alt="Bottom">

 You can order the PCB of this board at [PCBs.io][3].
-Don't worry they still have a bug with top/bottom thunbails view but final boards are okay
+Don't worry they still have a bug with top/bottom thumbails view but final boards are okay
 PCBs.io give me some reward when you order my designed boards from their site.
 This is pretty good, because I can use these rewards to create and design new boards and order boards for a discounted price, so if you don't care about PCB manufacturer please use PCBs.io.

 ### Assembled boards